Social Work (BSW)

 Term Typically Offered: Fall Only

-Description: This course is intended to supplement the practicum experience by creating an arena for the integration of the theoretical contributions of coursework with the field through class discussion, written analysis and reflections, student presentations, readings, and in-class exercises.
+Description: This course is intended to supplement the practicum experience by creating an arena for the integration of the theoretical contributions of coursework with the field through class discussion, written analysis and reflections, student presentations, readings, and learning exercises.
 Generalist social work practice, bio-psycho-social, spiritual, and cultural functioning as it applies to all client systems, and the strengths perspective are reviewed.
 Students utilize their liberal arts foundation and critical thinking in examining the application of social work theory and practice skills.
-Students develop their social work identity informed by a critical analysis of components of practice from the field experience.
+Students develop their social work identity informed by a critical analysis of components of practice from the practicum experience.

 Course Attribute(s): CUE - This course fulfills the Culminating Undergraduate Experience (CUE) requirement for certain degree programs.
 CUE courses are advanced-level courses intended for majors with at least 90 earned credits/senior-level status., CBL - This course includes Community-Based Learning (CBL).
 Students will engage in a community experience or project with an external partner in order to enhance understanding and application of academic content.